tier4/ota-client/docs/README.md

   When the `enable_local_ota_proxy` field is true, this field specifies whether the **local ota proxy** requests the ota server directly with HTTPS or HTTP.
 If it is true, HTTPS is used otherwise HTTP is used.
   If this field is not specified, HTTP is used.
   Note that if the ECU can't access to the ota server directly, the value should be set to false.

-- upper_ota_proxy (string, optional if `enable_local_ota_proxy` is true otherwise not required)

-  When the `enable_local_ota_proxy` field is true, this field specifies the upper ota proxy address to be accessed by the local ota proxy.
-  To specify the upper ota proxy address, `http://192.168.20.11:8082` notation is used.
-  If this field is not specified, the **local ota proxy** requests ota server directly.

 - enable_local_ota_proxy_cache (boolean, optional if `enable_local_ota_proxy` is true otherwise not required)